What is Gait Analysis?

 What is it all for?

 We aim to measure walking patterns in a comprehensive, reliable manner within a friendly and relaxed environment.
-Referring clinicians are provided with our considered interpretations of these measurements to determine abnormalities, help evaluate previous interventions and allow informed choices to be made about future treatments such as surgery, therapy and orthotics.
+Referring clinicians are provided with our considered interpretations of these measurements to determine deviations, help evaluate previous interventions and allow informed choices to be made about future treatments such as surgery and/ or therapy.

 What happens afterwards?

 There are no results of your analysis on the day.
 A full report will be compiled and sent to your referring clinician for discussion at your next appointment.